ZhuRuoLing/terry-decrypted/readme.md

 # Decrypted file of [Terry](https://github.com/GoblinDestroy/Terry)

-## The source repository might has been removed by Github
+## The source repository might has been removed

 ## Steps to decrypt